cybergarage/fdtools/README.md

 [![test](https://github.com/cybergarage/fdtools/actions/workflows/make.yml/badge.svg)](https://github.com/cybergarage/fdtools/actions/workflows/make.yml)
 [![doxygen](https://github.com/cybergarage/fdtools/actions/workflows/doxygen.yml/badge.svg)](https://cybergarage.github.io/fdtools/)

-Fdtools is a utility package for floppy disk drives and images on multi-platform.
+Fdtools is a multi-platform framework to develop floppy disk utilities easily.
 The package includes the following commands:

 - [fddump](doc/ffdump.md): dumps an image from floppy disk drives or image files, and copies the images to other target devices or files.
 It supports to dump a file image to other images, and so you can use the utility as a floppy image converters too.